ABH vs GBH: What is the difference?

 ABH is a criminal offence contrary to Section 47 of Offences Against the Person Act.
 Assaults that occasion actual bodily harm cause injuries that aren’t seriously harmful and for this reason, ABH is considered a less serious offence than GBH (grievous bodily harm).

 There are legal guidelines and tests that provide a basis for determining whether an injury should be deemed severe.
-This will initally be at the discretion of the prosecutors or an investigating police officer and then the court if the case proceeds that far.
+This will initially be at the discretion of the prosecutors or an investigating police officer and then the court if the case proceeds that far.

 Any injury that interferes with the physical health or comfort of a victim can be defined as ABH, normally where there is a break to the skin such as scratches or bite marks.
 ‘Actual’ harm refers to the notable consequences caused by an assault, meaning physical and psychological injuries need only be of minimal detriment to health, but this must be proven.